ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 ### Positional Type Argument vs Method Names

-There has been some discussion around whether or not polymorphic slots should accept a positional `type` argument or instead define methods that correspond to each slot type as described in this ADR.
+There has been some discussion around whether polymorphic slots should accept a positional `type` argument or instead define methods that correspond to each slot type as described in this ADR.
 We've decided to implement the method approach for several reasons:

 1. Positional arguments aren't used anywhere else in the framework.
-1. There is a preference amongst team members that the slot setter accept the exact same arguments as the slot itself, since doing so reduces the conceptual overhead of the slots API.
+2. There is a preference amongst team members that the slot setter accept the exact same arguments as the slot itself, since doing so reduces the conceptual overhead of the slots API.

 An argument was made that multiple setters for the same slot appear to be two different slots, but wasn't considered enough of a drawback to go the `type` argument route.